 With the old analogue landlines, the exchange provided the power for your corded phone, and in a power cut, you would still be able to make and received calls (to/from 999, your electricity supplier, or anyone else) for several hours.

-With the new digital landlines, voice calls will fail the moment the power goes off.
-And that can be because of a village-wide power cut, or because your emergency (a fire or a flood) trips off just your own supply.
+With the new digital landlines, you lose all communication – broadband and voice calls (whether using VOIP systems such as Digital Voice, or Wifi Calling) - the moment the power goes off.
+And that could be because of a village-wide power cut, or because your emergency (a fire or a flood) tripped off just your own supply.